Skip to main content

 What’s the difference between filing 210 and claiming expenses?

-Form 210 Filing: To declare the current year (2025).
-From €39 to €189 depending on plan.
+Form 210 Filing: To declare the current tax year.
+From €89 to €279 depending on plan and income type.

-IRNR Rental Expenses Claim: To RECOVER money from prior years (2021–2024) if you overpaid without deducting expenses as a non‑EU non‑resident. €199/year or €599 (4 years) + 15% success fee.
+IRNR Rental Expenses Claim: To analyse the potential recovery of NRIT overpaid in non‑time‑barred years (2022–2025), if you did not deduct rental expenses as a non‑EU non‑resident. €199/year or €599 (4 years) + 15% success fee.

 They’re complementary services.